Mercury1089/mercury-press/README.md

 a Gradle plugin has been included to allow those to compile the source.

-In a command line, run:
+In a command line at the root of the project, run:

 ### Linux/macOS
 `$ ./gradlew compileLibSass`